sourcebots/docs/README.md

 npm run spellcheck
 ```

-Words that `markdown-spellcheck` is unaware of can be added to the `.spelling` file.
+Words that `cspell` is unaware of can be added to the `.spelling` file.